VyprVPN full review

 It unblocks Netflix and iPlayer and has apps for all key devices (and we like the new app design too).

-There’s not much to dislike, other than the absence of browser extensions, the very short trial which still requires you to enter your payment details and the lack of an anonymous payment method.
+There’s not much to dislike, other than the absence of browser extensions and the lack of an anonymous payment method.

 It’s good that you no longer have to pay extra for the premium tier to get the Chameleon protocol, too.